ace411/Bingo-Framework/README.md

 ## Requirements

--- PHP 5.4 or higher
+- PHP 5.4 or higher

--- MySQL
+- MySQL

 ## Documentation

--To fully acquaint yourself with the framework, check the Bingo [wiki](https://github.com/ace411/Bingo-Framework/wiki).
+To fully acquaint yourself with the framework, check the Bingo [wiki](https://github.com/ace411/Bingo-Framework/wiki).

 ## Dealing with problems

--Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com
+Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com